fefogaca/mediagrab/README.md

 Yes!
 See the [Docker Installation](#installation) section above.

-**How do I configure Stripe/SendGrid?**
+**How do I configure Stripe/SendGrid/OAuth?**

 After logging in as admin, go to `/admin/settings` and configure these services through the admin panel.
+You can configure:
+- **Stripe**: Payment processing with API keys and webhook secrets
+- **SendGrid**: Email delivery with API key and sender email
+- **Google OAuth**: Google login with Client ID and Secret
+- **GitHub OAuth**: GitHub login with Client ID and Secret

-No need to edit `.env` files.
+No need to edit `.env` files - everything is managed through the admin panel.

 **What platforms are supported?**